Showing posts with label Nintendo Switch. Show all posts

 This game made me love the whole otome genre all over again.

-Its had a decent enough plot but I thought it was more focused on SoL, interaction
+Its had a decent enough basic plot but I thought it was more focused on SoL, interaction

 with the LI which lead to all sorts of fun situations, sealing the bakeneko